SuperAixuan/learngit/readme.txt

 i love lyx forever
-i will try my best to earn money git is a free software
+i will try my best to earn a lot of money git is a free software